-ADU regulations are discussed in detail in Section III Constraints and Program 2 in the Housing Plan describes actions the City will take to encourage ADU production.
+ADU regulations are discussed in detail in Section III- Constraints and Program 2 in the Housing Plan describes actions the City will take to encourage ADU production.
 The program includes a commitment to monitor ADU production and affordability annually and implement additional actions or incentives if production is not meeting anticipated levels.
-Through the ADU program, the City has also provided two architect-designed ADU building plans specific for Carpinteria: (1) 400 square feet, one-bedroom / one bathroom; and (2) 480 square feet, one bedroom / one bathroom.
-These plans are pre-approved by the City's Plans Examiner and available to residents at no cost in order to facilitate additional ADU construction.
+Through the ADU program, the City will has also provided two architect-designed ADU building plans specific for Carpinteria: (1) 400 square feet, one-bedroom / one bathroom; and (2) 480 square feet, one bedroom / one bathroom.
+These plans will beare pre-approved by the City's Plans Examiner and available to residents by May 1, 2023 at no cost in order to facilitate additional ADU construction.